-Alliance operates a fleet of Fokker and Embraer aircraft.
-The fleet consists of three types of Fokker aircraft namely the F100 (100 seat jet aircraft), F70 (80 seat jet aircraft) and the F50 (50 seat turboprop aircraft) and one type of Embraer aircraft, the E190 (two cabin configurations, either a 94, 97 or 100 seat jet aircraft).
+Alliance operates an all jet fleet of Fokker and Embraer aircraft.
+The fleet consists of two types of Fokker aircraft namely the F100 (100 seat aircraft) and the F70 (80 seat aircraft) and one type of Embraer aircraft, the E190 (with three cabin configurations, either a 94, 97 or 100 seats).

-The total number of Alliance aircraft in service as at 30 June 2022 is shown below:
+The total number of Alliance aircraft in service as at 30 June 2023 is shown below: